trexsatya/cupitor/frontend/vue2/README.md

 clean.sh file is there to make life easy while you are experimenting. create-config-file.sh file is there so that it will create a config.js file in target directory which is then included into index.html, so that you can pass API_URL etc from environment variables.

-# To know

-Current arbitrary choices are:

-- Vuex modules for store
-- Vue-axios for ajax requests
-- 'rwv' as prefix for components

-These can be changed when the contributors reach a consensus.